 Claire Morales LOVES the color yellow.
 The musician, graphic designer, and illustrator made this evident with her “Immersed In Song” design for KXT 91.7, a non-commercial radio station in North Texas.
 Morales strongly believes in the healing power of creating.
 For her, the spring 2020 lockdown was used to make artwork that propels a sense of energy and optimism.

 The Gift of a Guitar

-Growing up in Denton Morales remembers she and her sister listening to artists like Christina Aguilera and Britney Spears.
-She still adores 90s pop music, while also crediting her parents with instilling a love for artists like Bob Marley and the Beatles.
+Growing up in Denton, Morales remembers listening to artists like Christina Aguilera and Britney Spears with her sister.
+She still adores 90s pop music while also crediting her parents with instilling a love for artists like Bob Marley and the Beatles.

-“Every night before going to sleep my dad would play guitar,” shared Morales.
+“Every night before going to sleep, my dad would play guitar,” shared Morales.
 “The songs were cool, not just kid’s songs.
 That was always really special to me.
 Growing up, I wanted to be like my dad.
 I still do.
-He bought me my first guitar when I was 11 and was always teaching me things.
+He bought me my first guitar when I was 11 and always taught me things.
 The first song I learned to play was Everywhere by Michelle Branch.
-I was really into her because she wrote her own songs.”
+I was really into her because she wrote her songs.”